Monthly Archives: November 2010

 The Saving Antiquities for Everyone (SAFE) Beacon Award is given to those who stand out in their fight against illicit antiquities trade.
 On Oct.
 29, over 100 people attended an event awarding it to four individuals at John Jay College of Criminal Justice.
 The awards were given to Senior Special Agent of U.S. Immigration and Customs Enforcement James McAndrew, Attorney Robert Goldman, Federal Prosecutor David Hall and retired FBI agent Robert Wittman for their part in the investigations and prosecutions in cases involving stolen art and cultural objects.
 For brief details of these see here.

-The four unsung heroes shared their experiences of the difficulties and talked about the importance of saving antiquities at a reception after ...(MORE ...)
+The four unsung heroes shared their experiences of the difficulties and talked about the importance of saving antiquities at a reception after the award ceremony. ...(MORE ...)